lorispuchol/matt-daemon/README.md

 # matt-daemon

 ## TODO
-- Logs like subject (This means that we should create gloabl variable for logger)
+- Emmit logs like subject (This means that we should create global variable for logger)

-#### Test:
+### Test:
-- Delete the log file while the daemon is running: Current behavor: it log nowhere (Maybe it should log recreate log file ?).
+- Delete the log file while the daemon is running: Current behavor: it log nowhere (Maybe it should recreate log file ?).

 ## Client usage